 - Accordion fold the fabric lengthwise.
 The folds should be just slightly wider than the wood square.

-- Once the fabric is folded lengthwise, complete a second set of accordion folds until the fabric is a square.
+- Once the fabric is folded lengthwise, complete the second set of accordion folds until the fabric is a square.
 Again, the folds should be just slightly wider than the wood square.

 - Make a sandwich with the wood squares.